They fled from war and landed in a new form of hell

 It’s a lot to take on and supervise, but this great responsibility has also led to some incredible moments.

 In addition to maintaining the reserve, Dobkin gets to travel to N/a’ankuse research sites around Namibia.
-There, she recalls catching a glimpse of a newborn zebra while searching for game species on horseback.
+She recalls catching a glimpse of a newborn zebra while searching for game species on horseback.
 On another day, she mentions the thrill of hiking one of the oldest sand dunes in the world.

 Still, the most rewarding part of her co-op was the feeling of creating real change.
 “My favorite part was working with people from all over the world — and getting to see the results of my contribution to the efforts being made by the N/a’ankuse wildlife sanctuary.”

 Julie Dobkin pictured “babysitting” Philly, a baby orphaned baboon who is being hand raised in the sanctuary.
 Photo courtesy of Julie Dobkin.

 From a cub to adulthood, this tame male cheetah was hand raised in the Na/a’ankuse Sanctuary.
 Pictured here, researchers were helping to assist with the FIT (Footprint Identification Technology) project.
 Photo courtesy of Julie Dobkin.

 Dobkin was holding 3-week-old meerkats as volunteers attended to cleaning the enclosure and checking the babies’ weights.
 Photo courtesy of Julie Dobkin.

 I transferred from Boston University to Northeastern in my sophomore year of college and began taking co-op prep classes that fall in order to prepare for my first co-op come spring.

 There are many co-op opportunities in the Boston area for nursing students, with some of the best hospitals in the world at our doorstep!
 That being said, I spent my first co-op at Tufts Medical Center in the hematology/oncology unit and in the Infusion Center.